-As a reference, my solution required 230 statements and 300 comment lines including the reports (as reported by iCompile), plus several data files.
-If your codebase looks like it is going to be more than $1.5 \times$ larger or smaller, come talk to me because you may be on a bad path.
+As a reference, my solution required 230 statements and 300 comment lines including the reports (as reported by icompile), plus several data files.
+If your codebase looks like it is going to be more than $1.5 \times$ larger or smaller, come talk to me because you may be approaching the problem in a suboptimal way.